kaipee/3cx-linux-electron/README.md

-# 3CX Linux Eletron webapp
+# 3CX Linux Electron webapp

 Electron webapp for 3CX on Linux